 - Be specific about what is on the page or post so users know what they will get if they click

 - Use your primary keyword phrase in the meta description

 - Include a call to action for web pages, including a phone number if relevant

-So although search engines don’t use the meta description tag directly, a well-written meta-description will give the reader a reason to visit your site.
+So although search engines don’t use the meta description directly for indexing data, a well-written meta-description will give the reader a reason to visit your site.